• Skip to primary navigation

 This homemade chili sauce recipe is a great combination of sweet and savory, perfect as a condiment, marinade, or all around flavor builder.
 So many uses!

 Move over ketchup!
 Chili sauce is here and it's taking over!
 If you've never tried a good sweet chili sauce condiment, you're in for a treat, my friends.
-There are many different types of "chili sauce", which is often more of a generic term of a sauce made with chili peppers.

 This particular chili sauce refers to the popular American condiment usually sold in bottles, found at your local grocer.
 There are popular brands, like Heinz chili sauce.
 The consistency is very similar to your typical ketchup, though the seasonings often vary slightly.

-It is super popular served as a dip for chilled shrimp and other seafood, though it's a wonderful marinade, a general condiment for topping burgers and hot dogs, or for seasoning dishes like meatloaf.
+This type of chili sauce is super popular served as a dip for chilled shrimp and other seafood, though it's a wonderful marinade, a general condiment for topping burgers and hot dogs, or for seasoning dishes like meatloaf.

 Of course you can buy some from the grocery store on your next outing, but this Homemade Chili Sauce is so much better.